A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Results

 \subsubsection{Patient population}

 This study cohort included 10 pediatric patients, aged 2 to 16 years at the time of image acquisition.
 Of these, 5 had normal coaptation, 3 demonstrated billowing of one or more leaflets, and 2 had restricted posterior leaflets.
 Further, the cohort included 1 patient with an MV arcade, 1 with rheumatic MV, and 1 with Marfan syndrome.
+Excellent feature tracking accuracy was obtained, as demonstrated in the visualization of the three cut planes shown.
 Fig.~\ref{fig:pediatric_MV_analysis}A shows the superimposition of ground truth segmentation and the estimated atrial leaflet surface onto 3D TEE images from two representative patients.
 The ages and clinical diagnoses of all patients are summarized in Fig.~\ref{fig:pediatric_MV_analysis}B.